with help from many singers

 Before ordering items by mail you should contact the supplier (or check their Web page) to confirm the availability, price, and (frequently rising) shipping charges.
 While the compiler seeks to update this guide at least once a year, he cannot check the accuracy of all of the information for each update.

 Please report to the compiler (at email@example.com) information to be added, deleted, or corrected.
 Your input is needed for this guide to be accurate and complete!

 The development/test site for this guide is http://www.his.com/sabol/resource/.
-Incremental revising will take place at this site, so occasionally it may have more up-to-date information than that on the official site at http://home.olemiss.edu/~mudws/resource/, which is usually updated as a single unit approximately once a year as needed.
+Incremental revising will take place at this site, so occasionally it may have more up-to-date information than that on the official site at http://home.olemiss.edu/~mudws/resource/.

 Editor's note: This site employs Cascading Style Sheets, supported by modern graphical browsers, and is completely usable in browsers that do not support Style Sheets.
 If the text seems illegible or cramped on older browsers, this is because their Style Sheet support is incomplete and buggy; in this case you may either upgrade your browser or turn off Style Sheet support entirely.
 The background pattern on this page looks best on monitors set for more than 256 colors.